 - The research design and the development of a strategy for data collection and analysis.

 - The collection of primary and secondary data.

 - The analysis of collected data and the formulation of conclusions/actionable recommendations.

-The dissertation module provides students a tangible piece of work they may share with potential employers that highlights their unique skills and expertise.
-Also, the dissertation project teaches students valuable project management skills and familiarises them with employing scientific methods in the study of business problems.
+The extended project module provides students a tangible piece of work they may share with potential employers that highlights their unique skills and expertise.
+Also, the extended project teaches students valuable project management skills and familiarises them with employing scientific methods in the study of business problems.

 - The Research Proposal

 10% How to Change the World assessment completed at the end of year 2